Thomasvdam/goTiles/README.md

 4 1 1
 ```
 Will be interpreted as a 5x5 grid where 1 3x3, 3 2x2, and 4 1x1 tiles have to be placed.

+## To Do

+[ ] Refactor the testing files.
+They're messy and clunky, it must be possible to streamline this.
+[ ] Track tile placement.
+[ ] Write the algorithm that places tiles.
+[ ] Make it spawn several workers to speed up the process.